Pay Traffic Ticket Online

-IMPORTANT INFORMATION: This service requires you to enter your citation number as it appears on the citation (such as ####-AAA).
-If the citation has a four number-three alpha format, do not include the additional number after the citation since the last digit is the check-digit and not part of the actual citation number.
+- This service requires you to enter your citation number as it appears on the citation.
+DO NOT INCLUDE DASHES as part of the citation number.
+Do not include the additional number after the citation number since the last digit is the check-digit and not part of the actual citation number.

 What is a criminal traffic or misdemeanor charge?